Best Budget Hotels Around the World for Travelers

 13. Selina Hostels – Latin America & Beyond

-Selina has become a go-to for travelers, especially in places like Mexico, Costa Rica, and Colombia.
-What makes them well-known?
-They mix stylish, budget-friendly lodging with shared workspaces.
+Selina has become a go-to spot for travelers.
+This is especially true in places like Mexico, Costa Rica, and Colombia.
+What makes Selina well-known?
+It mixes stylish, budget-friendly lodging with shared workspaces.

-Think of Selina as a mix between a hostel, a hotel, and a co-working space.
-The idea is to make a spot where travelers can both stay and get some work done.
-This appeals to freelancers and people who can work from anywhere.
+Think of Selina as a blend of a hostel, a hotel, and a co-working space.
+The idea is to create a spot where travelers can stay and get work done.
+This appeals to freelancers and people who work from anywhere.

 What about the costs?
-One of the main draws is the pricing.
+One main draw is the pricing.
 Beds can start as cheap as $15 a night.
-Of course, the actual price depends on the location, the type of room you pick, and when you're booking.
-Even so, the inexpensive prices make Selina an attractive option for people watching their spending.
+The actual price depends on the location, room type, and booking time.
+Even so, the low prices make Selina attractive for budget-conscious people.

 Selina's accommodations go beyond just a bed.
-They focus on design too.
-The rooms and common areas have a trendy, modern feel.
-They also put a lot of thought into creating a social atmosphere.
+It focuses on design too.
+Rooms and common areas have a trendy, modern feel.
+It also puts thought into creating a social atmosphere.
 This makes it easy to meet other travelers.

-Co-working is another thing that Selina does well.
-They provide shared workspaces where guests can set up their laptops, connect to Wi-Fi, and work alongside others.
-These areas are often designed to be productive and inspiring.
-In some locations, they even have private meeting rooms.
+Co-working is another thing Selina does well.
+It provides shared workspaces.
+Guests can set up laptops, connect to Wi-Fi, and work with others.
+These areas aim to be productive and inspiring.
+In some spots, private meeting rooms are available.

-Selina is more than just a place to sleep or work, though.
-They also have a range of activities and experiences.
-These can include yoga classes, Spanish lessons, local tours, and parties.
-The aim is to give guests a taste of the local culture and a chance to bond with each other.
+Selina is more than a place to sleep or work.
+It offers activities and experiences.
+These include yoga classes, Spanish lessons, local tours, and parties.
+The goal is to share local culture and help guests connect.

 14. Hotel Ibis Budget – Brazil